Tahlequah, the orca who carried her dead calf for 17 days, is pregnant again

 While doing their field work this year, both scientists said they have seen a lot of boat traffic on the water, too much of it moving too fast.
 The faster the boat, typically the louder it is.

 It’s likely that Tahlequah will once again lose her calf, given the history.
 She lost another calf before the baby she gave birth to two years ago, which survived only one half-hour.
-She carried the more than 300-pound, 6-foot long calf day after day, refusing to let it go.
+She carried the more than 300-pound, 6-foot-long calf day after day, refusing to let it go.

 Will her next calf live?